MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

 ms.prod: "dynamics-nav-2017"
 ---
 # Sample Extension Using Extension Objects
-The extension in this example uses objects and extension objects to extend base application with a rewards feature for customers.
-The sample is includes install and upgrade code in
+The extension in this example add new objects and extension objects to extend base application with a rewards feature for customers.
+The sample is includes install and upgrade code in install and upgrade codeunits.

-## What does the extension do
+## Rewards extension overview
 The extension enables the ability to assign one of three reward levels to customers: Gold, Silver, and Bronze.
-Customers are then given a discount that is based on the reward level.
+Customers can then receive discounts based on the reward level.

-For the next version, you will change the Bronze level to Aluminum instead.
+For the upgrade scenario, you want to change the Bronze level to Aluminum instead.
+This requires that you modify the install code and the upgrade code.

 ## Reward Table Object
 The following code adds a new table **50100 Reward** for storing the reward levels for customers.